-HJ was a motorcycle produced by Howard and Johnson of Birmingham.
+The HJ motorcycle was produced by Howard and Johnson of Birmingham in 1920.

 No further models were offered.

 Liberty engines were built from c1914 to c1925.

 A Popularly Priced Addition to the Lightweight Fold.

 ALTHOUGH in the main assembled from well-known component parts, the layout of the H.J. two-stroke shows several instances of careful thought.
 An extremely neat design of spring fork (pat.
 21424) is fitted.

 A 70 X 70 mm.
 Wall engine, Best and Lloyd lubrication, Amac carburetter, Runbaken magneto, and Roc two-speed gear form the specification of the standard model, which sells, with the usual accessories, at £65.
 A single-geared model, however, is produced at £54.

 Reverting to the spring fork, the photograph makes its action almost self-explanatory.
 Two curved leaf springs replace the usual top links of the Druid pattern fork, and by their design control equally vertical and horizontal movement.
 Lateral rigidity is maintained by all cross shackle pins being of the floating type and screwed up solidly with the side pieces.
 The springs are adjustable for load.
 Howard and Johnson, 19, Hockley Street, Birmingham, are the makers of both the fork and machine.

 The Motor Cycle October 14th, 1920.
 Page 441

 If you have further information or a query related to this page, please contact us